benoitlahoz/assemblerjs/README.md

 ### Events

 `assembler.js` provides an `EventManager` that can be subclassed by any assemblage.
-An `AbstractEventAssemblage` abstraction helper class can also be imported to keep assemblages typesafe.

 Because all events **are forwarded by `AssemblerContext`** the `EventManager` is quite strict on which events can be broadcasted and they must be registered explicitly using the `events` property of the `AssemblageDefinition`.
 To avoid collision between events channels, user is strongly encouraged to create _strong_ channels names, e.g.: `com.domain.app.assemblage-name:init`.